 Through our respiratory system, we inhale a multitude of toxins, whether we live in an urban or rural environment.
 And how does our body react to the plethora of wireless signals abound in the atmosphere from wi-fi signals, cordless phones, radio, satellite and who knows what else?

 Time may tell, but for now we can still do a lot to relieve the burdens of modern living from our bodies.
 Even temporarily abstaining from the modern diet can be helpful as long-term benefits of the occasional spiritual fast and cleanse are well established.

 Modern living affects more than just our bodies.
 The stress, information overload, and hurried pace of modern life is harming our minds as well.
 We are overwhelmed with digital stimulation.
-We don’t get enough time in quiet contemplation or even sleep.
+We don’t get enough time in quiet contemplation or even sleep, see our post on digital detox.
 And our free time is often filled with more distraction and noise.

 All of this can lead up to serious imbalances in our lives.
 Because the physical results of these imbalances are easiest to see, we often overlook other aspects of our being.
 Namely, our spiritual health.